Northern China flash flood kills 8, Xinhua reports

 Israel has announced a daily pause in its military operations in Gaza as aid deliveries resume and humanitarian concerns deepen.
 The move comes amid rising global alarm over malnutrition and mounting casualties.

-Israel has announced a daily 10-hour pause in military operations across parts of Gaza in a bid to ease the growing humanitarian crisis, as aid drops from Jordan and the UAE resumed and over 100 trucks prepared to enter the enclave.
+Israel has announced a daily 10-hour pause in military operations across parts of Gaza in a bid to ease the growing humanitarian crisis, as aid drops from Jordan and the United Arab Emirates resumed and more than a 100 trucks prepared to enter the strip.

 The military said combat would halt from 10 a.m. to 8 p.m. daily in Al-Mawasi, central Deir al-Balah, and Gaza City.
 Secure corridors for humanitarian convoys will also operate from 6 a.m. to 11 p.m.